-Differentiate between Micro and Macroeconomics.
+Differentiate between microeconomics and macroeconomics.

-|The individual economic unit is studied||The aggregate economic unit is studied|
+|The individual economic unit is studied.||The aggregate economic unit is studied.|

-|It deals with ascertainment of cost price and output in the individual markets||It deals with ascertainment of general price and output in the whole economy|
+|It deals with ascertainment of cost price and output in the individual markets.||It deals with ascertainment of general price and output in the whole economy.|

-|Main issues are ascertainment of price and allocation of resources||Here, the main issue is ascertainment of income level and tackling unemployment in the economy|
+|Here, the main issues are ascertainment of price and allocation of resources.||Here, the main issues are ascertainment of income level and tackling unemployment in the economy.|

-Macroeconomics, like a discrete part of economics, was surfaced after the British economist John Maynard Keynes issued and published his book The General Theory of Employment, Interest and Money in 1936.
-The ascendant thinking in economics before Keynes was all the workers who are willing to work would find employment and all the plants (factories) will be functioning at their comprehensive capacity.
-This school of notion is called as the classical tradition.
+Macroeconomics, like a discrete part of economics, surfaced after the British economist, John Maynard Keynes issued and published his book, ‘The General Theory of Employment, Interest and Money in 1936.
+The ascendant thinking in economics before Keynes was that all the workers who are willing to work would find employment and all the plants (factories) will be functioning at their comprehensive capacity.
+This school of notion is known as the classical tradition.

 What is entrepreneurship?